 2/ An appreciation of why you need to factor moral injury into the management of psychosocial hazards in your workplace if that’s relevant for you;

-3/ If you’re a healthcare professional, how you might better understand clients who might be suffering from moral injury.
+3/ If you treat people, how you can better understand clients who might be suffering from moral injury.

 I am not a clinician, but I feel very comfortable talking about moral injury because I’ve spent considerable time over the past 10 years understanding my own moral injury and how moral injury fits into the larger trauma context.
 Moral injury was a major theme of my memoir Line in the Sand, which was published in 2023 to global acclaim from trauma and moral injury experts, including Prof Brett Litz and Nancy Sherman.